roop/roop.github.io/_posts/2016-01-07-trai-net-neutrality.md

 ---

+Thank you for inviting the general public into the discussion by inviting comments on this issue.
+I appreciate it greatly and it improves the confidence I have on the governing process in my country.

+On to the questions now:

 > Question 1: Should the TSPs (Telecom Service Providers / Internet
 > Service Providers) be allowed to have differential pricing
 > for data usage for accessing different websites, applications or